AJGherardi/ManageBot/README.md

+## Archive notice
+This project was created for educational purposes.
+And was never intended for use in any production setting.
+To prevent forks and attempts to contribute I have archived it.

 ## What is ManageBot
-Managebot is a discord bot made to handle all tasks that a discord server manager would want to complete.
-Its also easy to use thanks to discord's new / commands.
+Managebot is a discord bot made to handle common tasks that a discord server manager would want to complete.
+Its also easy to use thanks to discord's addition of slash commands.
-## Can I use ManageBot
-Na it was just a fun project for the time but you are welcome to use it if you would like to.